On this page

 Canadian Public Domain Flowchart

-A visual tool by Creative Commons Canada to help determine when the copyright term for a work expires, the work enters the public domain in Canada and it can be used freely (in Canada) without permission or payment of royalties.
+A visual tool by the Copyright Office at the University of Alberta (2017, licensed CC BY) to help determine when the copyright term for a work expires, the work enters the public domain in Canada and it can be used freely (in Canada) without permission or payment of royalties.

 Template permission letter